univention/univention-portal/docs/decisions/0009-e2e-tests-in-pipeline.md

    the long runtimes necessary for spinning up a VM in a clean state (~ 30 mins to an hour).
 This is acceptable in a nightly run, but not in pipeline jobs that run on "merge to develop", for instance.
-Plus, resetting to a clean snapshot of a UVVM VM and then applying ansible patches within the pipeline in the chosen approach might be good enough (instead of spinning up a VM from scratch).
+Plus, resetting to a clean snapshot of a UVMM VM and then applying ansible patches within the pipeline in the chosen approach might be good enough (instead of spinning up a VM from scratch).
 2. This approach has relatively high complexity.